 Le Plaza Athénée ★★★★★ Palace Hotel

-From the glitzy chrome-and-crystal lobby to its 208 opulent guestrooms, suites, and apartments, Le Plaza Athénée oozes sophisticated glamor in step with Dior, Chanel, Vuitton, and Armani and its other haute couture neighbors along Avenue Montaigne in the Paris's famed Golden Triangle.
+From the glitzy chrome-and-crystal lobby to its 208 opulent guestrooms, suites, and apartments, Le Plaza Athénée oozes sophisticated glamor in step with Dior, Chanel, Vuitton, and Armani and its other haute couture neighbors along Avenue Montaigne in the Paris's famed Golden Triangle in the 8th arrondissement.

 In the summer, you'll love al fresco dining on the secluded terrace, which transforms in the winter into a private skating rink for hotel guests.
 With 5 onsite restaurants headed by Michelin-starred chef Alain Ducasse, you may never leave the hotel - but if you do, the hotel's chauffeur-driven limousines will take you to see all the top Paris attractions.

 A distinctly Asian vibe sets the stage at Park Hyatt Paris Vendôme for a tranquil, soothing experience of understated luxury and personalized service.

 The hotel occupies two classic Haussmannian buildings to the north of Place Vendôme in the 2nd arrondissement, surrounded by designer boutiques.

 In the 153 guestrooms and suites, neutral tones combined with rich woods and touches of gold creating a sophisticated but soothing environment.

 With a Michelin-starred restaurant and other top-notch dining options including an all-season terrace, an onsite spa, and plenty of modern art throughout the hotel, the Park Hyatt offers an appealing combination of luxury and simplicity.